awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_close.md

 1. In the confirmation box, choose **Close Account**\.

 After you close an AWS account, you can no longer use it to access AWS services or resources\.
 You can only view the account's past bills and access AWS Customer Support\.
-You can reopen the account by contacting AWS Support\.
+You can reopen the account by contacting AWS Support before the permanent deletion occurs \(no sooner than 90 days after closing\)\.
 For more information, see [How do I reopen my closed AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/reopen-aws-account/) in the Knowledge Center\.